Select Page

 This app will be on iOS and Android.
 It allows the user to input short app ideas and will expand those out into a simple pitch.
 The user can use some menus to detail tone and define an audience demographic.

-I’ll also tell the AI that I want it to give me a short concept doc.
+I’ll tell the AI that my goal is to get a short concept doc.

-And at this point, I’ll ask the AI to ask me questions before it actually generates the content.
+And at this point, I’ll ask it to ask me questions before it actually generates the content.

 That’s usually phrased something like: